 Captive Insurance 101

-A "captive" is a property and casualty insurance company specifically established to insure the risks of an associated business.
-Owning your own captive insurance company comes with advantages that help you gain better control over your business’s risk management, earnings, and tax planning.
+A "captive insurance company" is a property and casualty insurance company specifically established to insure the risks of an associated business.
+Owning your own "captive" comes with advantages that help you gain better control over your business’s risk management, earnings, and tax planning.
 Conventional insurance policies often limit or exclude coverage for certain inherent operational risks.

-With captive insurance, these risks can be written right into the policy, free of vague or ambiguous language.
+With captives, these risks can be written right into the policy, free of vague or ambiguous language.
 Under IRC 831(b), middle market organizations can take advantage of both the primary benefits of captives, including tailor-made risk coverages and secondary benefits, such as improved tax planning.
-Capstone is the leading alternative risk planning company for the mid-market and we’re continuing our 17-year trend of growth and leadership in the industry.
-While other captive insurance managers disclaim tax and legal services, we offer a comprehensive alternative risk financing program in collaboration with The Feldman Law Firm LLP.
-We invite you to explore all the benefits of captive insurance and the turnkey services we provide.
+Capstone is the leading alternative risk planning company for the mid-market and we’re continuing our CAP_YEARS_NUMBER-year trend of growth and leadership in the industry.
+While other captive managers disclaim tax and legal services, we offer a comprehensive alternative risk financing program in collaboration with The Feldman Law Firm LLP.
+We invite you to explore all the benefits of forming captives and the turnkey services we provide.

 Learn more about forming Captives >>.